bilgino/angularforddd/README.md

 - Might or might not have dependencies
 - Should be located in its own file, repository service or UI container component
 - The name ends with the suffix -View e.g. UserProfileView, UserListView, UserDetailsView
+- The name of the view model is equivalent to the name of the UI Component e.g. UserListComponent

 Examples: